samart/domain-state-event-logging/DomainStateEventLogging.md

 **Abstract**

 This paper presents Domain State Event Logging (DSEL), a pragmatic synthesis of Domain-Driven Design and Event Sourcing, storing complete domain state in events rather than deltas.
 It pairs naturally with declarative APIs (common in platform engineering) but is independent of the interaction model.
 Unlike traditional Event Sourcing which stores deltas and requires complex replay logic, or CQRS which maintains separate read/write models, DSEL stores complete domain object state snapshots within event envelopes—trading storage cost for operational simplicity.
+A key aspect of this approach is wrapping domain objects in action-based events (e.g., `ArtifactAppliedEvent`, `DeploymentValidatedEvent`), providing clear causality (what caused this state), workflow visibility (event sequences tell the workflow story), and last-actor tracking (what last acted on the domain).
 This approach emerged from building multiple mission-critical production platforms serving thousands of users globally, with proven implementations on both MongoDB and DynamoDB.
 The pattern includes multi-resolution event streams (fine-grained domain events and coarse-grained aggregates), multi-tier read architecture with graceful fallback mechanisms, and support for global distribution via datastores like DynamoDB Global Tables, Cassandra, or Spanner.
 We demonstrate how this battle-tested pattern enables rapid platform evolution—adding new workflows, event types, and capabilities without downtime or breaking changes—alongside temporal queries, audit trails, and efficient analytics while maintaining query stability.
 This makes DSEL particularly valuable for platform engineering teams building internal developer platforms (whether using declarative Kubernetes-style APIs or other interaction models) that must evolve rapidly to meet changing business requirements.

 ---